JuggernOtt81/JuggernOtt81/README.md

 Software engineer focused on building innovative, user-centric applications.
 Experienced in full-stack development, specializing in the C#/.NET ecosystem, Blazor, MAUI, and modern web technologies.
 Currently developing niche business solutions and exploring the intersection of technology and user experience.

+Professional focus: Reducing tedious and repetitive tasks for staff, enabling talent to be better utilized on meaningful work.

 Location: Richmond, IN | Technological Problem Solvers LLC

 ---